IN STARTUP FUNDING

 Article 2.
 Conditions

-2.1 Conditions: A. The Note is issued with the following condition: A statement will be prepared and made available by the directors and other shareholders as necessary that they are aware of and agree to the issue of the Note and its terms.
-In addition, when required, existing shareholders will prepare and provide waivers and indemnities so that there are no restrictions on the conversion to equity securities for participants.
+A. The Note is issued with the following condition: A statement will be prepared and made available by the directors and other shareholders of the company (if necessary) that they are aware of and agree to the issue of the Note and its terms.

 2.2 Non-fulfilment: If the conditions, as stated in 2.1 are not realized within a period of 90 days, the agreement will be dissolved.
 When the Note is canceled within this clause 2.2. neither party has any obligation to each other than termination of the agreement.
 In other words, if the company does not comply with the condition mentioned in 2.1, the agreement will be dissolved, and the investment amount will be returned.